-Ford Fusion Energi Approved for California Carpool Lane
+Ford Fusion Energi Approved for Solo Carpool Lane Access

 The all-new Ford Fusion Energi plug-in hybrid has been approved for use in the state of California's high-occupancy vehicle (HOV) lanes.